berttejeda/bert.ops-command/README.md

   for creating their own little scripts to make their lives easier?_<br />
   Hint: It's something messy.

-The *dotc* (dot-commander) tool aims to clean up this proclivity for command-line mess in the team setting by unifying disparate pieces of automation into a single entrypoint, thus creating a homogenous command-line experience.
+The *ops* tool aims to clean up this proclivity for command-line mess in the team setting by unifying disparate pieces of automation into a single entrypoint, thus creating a homogenous command-line experience.